Devolved Healthcare Conference: Delivering local solutions

 Refreshments & Comfort Break

-Professor Gwyn Bevan, Professor of Policy Analysis and Director of the MSc in Public Management & Governance, London School of Economics & Political Science
+Professor Gwyn Bevan, Professor of Policy Analysis, London School of Economics & Political Science

 Gwyn Bevan is a member of England’s Advisory Committee on Resource Allocation that advises the Secretary of State for Health on the formulas to be used in allocating resources for health care and public health.